 When you've done so, a new session will be launched, and labeled 'Interactive session.'

-When these words turn blue, this is now a link that you can click to launch your session.
+When these words turn blue, they are a link; click them to launch your session.

 Five general caveats about interactive sessions on Code Ocean: